ctrlplusb/easy-peasy/README.md

 });
 ```

-As you can see in the example above you can't modify the state directly within an `thunk` action, however, the `thunk` action is provided `actions`, which will contain all the actions scoped to where you applied the `thunk` to your model.
-This allows you to dispatch other actions to update the state where required.
+As you can see in the example above you can't modify the state directly within an `thunk` action, however, the `thunk` action is provided `actions`, which contains all the actions scoped to where the `thunk` exists on your model.
+This allows you to delegate to state updates to "normal" actions where required.

-> Note: If you want to dispatch actions from other branches of your model within your `thunk` action you can use the `dispatch` which is provided within the `helper` argument of the `thunk`.
-See the API docs for more information.
+> Note: If you want to dispatch actions that live within other branches of your model you can use the `dispatch` which is provided inside the `helper` argument.
+See the `thunk` API docs for more information.

 ### Dispatching a `thunk` action directly via the store

-You dispatch an thunk action in the same manner as a normal action.
+You can dispatch a thunk action in the same manner as a normal action.
 However, a `thunk` action always returns a `Promise` allowing you to chain in order to execute after the `thunk` has completed.

 ```javascript
 store.dispatch.todos.saveTodo('Install easy-peasy').then(() => {